 Nutrients in Almond Oil

-- Vitamin A: is a natural retinol with the ability to stimulate cell turnover and smooth fine lines.
+- Vitamin A: is natural retinol with the ability to stimulate cell turnover and smooth fine lines.
 Vitamin A can also help maintain the skin hydrated to prevent breakouts and acne.

 - Vitamin E: is rich in antioxidant properties that may prevent cell damage and reduce UV damage to the skin caused by the sun.
 Vitamin E also protects the skin against free radicals linked to aging.